 1. Planning and Strategy

 a.
-The contractor will work with the Commission to understand the organization’s mission and vision for the
+The contractor will work with the Commission to understand the organization’s mission and vision for the site, and present a project plan, including detailed deadlines and deliverables.

 2. Information Architecture